10 tips on how to become more socially responsible in the natural ingredients for cosmetics sector

 - Elaborate and distribute an emergency plan for what to do in the case of accidents, including phone numbers and contact information for the nearest doctor and hospital.
 Identify the availability of facilities (for example, snake antivenom serum) and people who can arrange transportation for injured individuals.

-7. Secure land use rights for long-term and sustainable production
+8. Secure land-use rights for long-term and sustainable production

-Natural cosmetics ingredients are often wild-harvested in public forests or from community land.
-Although collectors may have traditional collection rights, they are often not documented or clear to all parties.
-This places producers at risk of losing the land in the long term.
-Follow these steps to assess the land-use situation of your producers:
+Natural cosmetics ingredients are often wild harvested in public forests or from community land.
+Although harvesters may have traditional collection rights, these are often not written down or clear to all interested parties.
+This puts producers at risk of losing access to the land at any time.

 Note that collection rights may be limited to extraction only, and activities aimed at promoting the sustainable cultivation of particular species may not be allowed.
 This could have a major impact on the long-term sustainability, production and income of the producers.
 It could also contribute to the degradation of the ecosystem, as the land has no designated owner and is thus unlikely to be protected or used sustainably.